-Cards with the highest ratings in the APR category will have: A below-category average regular APR and a competitively-long introductory period with 0% APR for balance transfers and purchases, or both.
+Cards with the highest ratings in the APR category will have: A below-category average regular APR and a competitively-long introductory period with 0% intro APR for balance transfers and purchases, or both.
 Keeping interest charges low ensures we're keeping our community's finances in mind when recommending best-in-class offers.
 Items assessed may include:

 Accounts that offer competitively-high APYs for most users will generally earn the highest ratings.
 More restrictive offerings, including those with introductory rates and/or complex qualifying tiers to earn a stated APY, will not fare as well.
 Items assessed may include: